-One-parameter group (=integration of the field) $\leftrightarrow$ Characteristic series (=coefficients of the normal ordering)
+One-parameter group (=integration of the field) \leftrightarrow Characteristic series (=coefficients of the normal ordering)

-We have then seen families of combinatorial matrices giving rise through the exponential formula, to substitutions.
+We have then seen that families of combinatorial matrices give rise through the exponential formula to substitutions.

-Remains to study the vector fields associated with these combinatorial matrices.
-Also one would desire to adapt this machinery to other algebras (quons, several Bosons).
+Further work which remains is to study the vector fields associated with these combinatorial matrices.
+Also it would be desirable to adapt this machinery to other algebras (quons, several boson modes).